mapattacker/ai-engineer/docs/git.md

 <hr>

+## Access from Dev Env to Git Host

+ 1. In your terminal > `ssh-keygen`
+ 2. Accept all defaults
+ 3. Copy the public key `cat ~/.ssh/id_rsa.pub`
+ 4. Go to Github/Gitlab Settings > SSH Keys, and paste the keys here

 ## Remote URL

 When using the first git clone to pull the repository to your local machine, we need to specify to use https or ssh.
 To me it is better for the latter to avoid multiple logins whenever we want to push changes to the remote repository.